HYPERCASTLE

 Craig Hodgetts

-A solar-powered mag-lev train system, via serial consign.
+A solar-powered mag-lev train system, via serial consign

 This concept drawing by Craig Hodgetts for a movie based on the book Ecotopia is quite eerie and beautiful.